rongxu1998/A-Spring-and-Hibernate-Based-Online-Food-Ordering-System/README.md

 - **Minimal, content-focused, and clutter-free frontEnd design using ReactJs and AntDesign**.

 ## :seedling: For Furture Improvement
-Complete and optimize the paymnet page with third-party payment processing system like [Stripe](https://github.com/Tianyao-Ma/Eco-Express/edit/main/README.md).
+Complete and optimize the paymnet page with third-party payment processing system like [Stripe].